Operating Procedures for Responding to Requests for University Records

 The Office of Legal Counsel will coordinate the University’s timely response to the subpoena and ensure that all of its legal obligations are met and all appropriate objections are preserved.
 Subpoenas demanding production of “protected health information" from “covered components," as those terms are defined by the University’s policy on Compliance with HIPAA Privacy and Security Regulations (VIII.A.1), as amended or superseded, require particular care and attention.
 The Office of Legal Counsel will evaluate and prepare the University’s response to such subpoenas in accordance with applicable law.

 Requests for access to records covered under the Family Educational Rights and Privacy Act of 1974 are handled in accordance with the policy on Access to Student Education Records (VIII.A.4).

 Procedures for responding to discovery requests in cases where the University and/or University officials or employees are directly involved as parties are NOT within the scope of these procedures.
 Discovery requests of this nature continue to be conducted pursuant to consultation with the Office of Legal Counsel.

 Responsibility for These Procedures

-Legal Counsel is the public records officer for the University.
-He or she designates a Public Records Administrator for each campus to be responsible for responding to requests for access to public records and to third-party subpoenas for University records.
+Office of Legal Counsel is the public records officer for the University.
+He or she designates a Legal Counsel for each campus to be responsible for responding to requests for access to public records and to third-party subpoenas for University records.
 The Office of Legal Counsel is responsible for maintaining these procedures.

 History and Updates